Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 • Gourds are also great to use in fall decor because they are relatively inexpensive and you can store them away to use year after year.
 You get the same natural, organic look as real pumpkins, but save a lot of money on all the pumpkins that get tossed at the end of the season!
 (Or in my case, here in Florida, often rot too quickly!)

-• Lastly, add some realistic fall stems by tucking them around the gourds.
+• Lastly, add some realistic fall floral stems or maple leaves by tucking them around the gourds.
 I particularly love the whimsy of these and the unique texture of these.
 These little leaf stems would be a cute addition at the end too!
 My other favorite faux stems for the season are these faux pear branches and the terracotta color of these pretty eucalyptus branches.

 • You can also clip free greenery from your yard!
 I clipped some ahead of time for this large French grain bin, let it dry out, and then it gave the look and color of fall leaves (even in Florida!)